sametcn99/mermaid-viewer/README.md

 ### 💎 **Advanced Features**

 - **🔍 Zoom & Pan:** Interactive diagram navigation with mouse and touch
+- **� Smart Template Search:** Filter and search through templates by category, name, or tags
-- **💾 Auto-Save:** Your work is automatically saved in browser storage
+- **�💾 Auto-Save:** Your work is automatically saved in browser storage
 - **🎨 Persistent Settings:** Diagram configuration (theme, colors, fonts) saved to localStorage
 - **📋 One-Click Copy:** Copy diagrams as SVG or share links instantly
 - **🔄 Real-time Validation:** Immediate feedback on syntax errors